 Q: How are fumigants injected into the soil?

 A: Fumigants are applied through deep-shank injection or subsurface drip application (both under plastic tarp) to help keep them in the soil and maximize effectiveness.
 Directly after fumigant application strawberry, raspberry and blackberry fields are covered with total impermeable films that reduce emissions, increase fumigant retention and in some cases, lower the dose needed for pest and disease control.
 Application methods vary by location, soil type, temperature and targeted pest or pathogen.
-In Monterey County in 2017, 76 percent of fields fumigated were fumigated using the deep-shank injection method, which involves a tractor with a plow inserted into the soil at a prescribed depth.
-The remaining 24 percent of these fields were fumigated using the subsurface drip application method, which involves distributing the pesticide mixed with water through an irrigation system buried several inches below the surface.
+In Monterey County in 2019, 62% of fields fumigated were fumigated using the shank injection method, which involves a tractor with a plow inserted into the soil at a prescribed depth.
+The remaining 24% of these fields were fumigated using the subsurface drip application method, which involves distributing the pesticide mixed with water through an irrigation system buried several inches below the surface.
 Successful fumigation applications require adequate soil preparation, correct soil tilth and proper soil moisture to maximize safety and efficacy.

 Organic and conventional strawberry growers use plastic mulch on their strawberry fields for food safety and fruit quality (to keep fruit from coming into contact with soil).
 Plastic mulch is also used for weed management and to maintain soil moisture.
 Although the plastic mulch is similar to total impermeable film, organic fields are never fumigated.

 Q: Do fumigant pesticides leave residue on strawberry crops?